Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Accelerated Quantum Inspired Homogenization

-In this section, we extend the insights obtained from the preceding analysis to a realistic application scenario involving the SFFT-based homogenization algorithm \cite{hauck25}.
-We benchmark the JAX list-based implementation on both GPU and TPU architectures, using the NumPy mode as a baseline reference.
+In this section, we extend the insights obtained from the preceding analysis to a realistic application scenario involving the SFFT-based homogenization algorithm \cite{hauck26}.
+We benchmark the JAX list-based implementation on CPU, GPU, and TPU architectures, using a GPU-accelerated implementation of the classical FFT-based homogenization algorithm as a baseline reference.
+The latter is implemented using the CuPy package \cite{cupy17} and builds on cuFFT \cite{cufft}, NVIDIA’s CUDA-based FFT library.
 As in the original formulation of the SFFT-based scheme, we employ an adaptive-rank procedure.

 Additionally, we include warm-up times in the final benchmarking procedure.
 This is necessary because, within the adaptive-rank setting, the final tensor ranks are not known a~priori.
 Consequently, the shapes of intermediate tensors cannot be predetermined.
-These shapes emerge dynamically during the execution of the algorithm, and each newly encountered shape may trigger additional JIT compilations.
-Accounting for this overhead is essential for obtaining realistic performance measurements.
+These shapes emerge dynamically during the execution of the algorithm and will trigger new additional JIT compilations.

-The benchmarking results for the fundamental TT operations in Section~\ref{sec:benchmark_fundamental} indicate that the standard SVD-based compression becomes unreliable in highly discretized regimes due to ill-conditioning intrinsic to the underlying SVD algorithm.
-Motivated by this, we introduce two modifications to the original implementation of the SFFT-based homogenization algorithm to ensure numerical robustness.

-First, instead of applying the AMEn algorithm, which relies heavily on repeated SVD operations, we compute the contraction between the Green-Eshelby operator $\hat{\Gamma}$ and the polarization $\hat{\tau}$ using standard TTO-multiplication (see Algorithm~\ref{algo:sfft}).
-Second, exclusively on TPU, we replace the conventional SVD-based compression with the Polar-based variant, which provides significantly improved stability in high-resolution regimes.

-For the application of the homogenization algorithm, we restrict ourselves to the two-dimensional box geometry shown in Figure~\ref{fig:geometries} (a).
-We further set the compression accuracy to $\epsilon = 10^{-8}$ for all runs.
+For the application of the homogenization algorithm, we restrict ourselves to the two-dimensional box and the multibox geometry shown in Fig.~\ref{fig:geometries}(a) and (b), respectively.
+We set the compression accuracy to $\epsilon = 10^{-5}$ for all runs; however, the operators themselves are computed with a higher accuracy of $\epsilon = 10^{-10}$ to ensure numerical robustness.

+A central step within the original SFFT-based homogenization algorithm is the repeated use of SVD-based compression after each step in the algorithm to recompress the underlying TT.
+In high-discretization regimes and under reduced-precision arithmetic, we observe that the SVD procedure becomes numerically unstable when performed on the TPU and may fail to converge within the prescribed iteration budget.
+To address this issue, we replace the standard SVD-based compression with the polar decomposition-based alternative, but solely for the TPU implementation.
+The polar decomposition exhibits substantially improved numerical stability under low-precision arithmetic, as it avoids the iterative singular value computation and instead relies on a more stable matrix factorization with better-conditioned convergence behavior in practice, see Appendix~\ref{app:accuracy}.